Judo: French Judo

+Cuban Judo

+Cuban Judo is characterized by an explosive and high athletic style that puts an emphasis on body conditioning and calculated planning mixed with raw power.

+In terms of training the athletes use a particularly methodical and intellectual approach to the sport.

+Azerbaijani Judo

+Judo in Azerbaijan has developed over the years and has become deep rooted and considered a top sport in the country.

+It's very similar to Georgian Judo, as its mostly focused on the practitioner's strength during throws.

+It's a hybrid of the original Kodokan Judo and the traditional Azerbaijan style of wrestling called Azeri, whose techniques consist of unorthodox grips and positioning during counter-attacks.

+Israeli Judo

+Judo has become a top sport in Israel only recently.

+Israeli Judo is characterized by a particular emphasis on hip throws, which are executed with a mix of technique and aggression, with the practitioner having to adjust his sleeves before powerfully gripping and throwing the opponent away.

+Sambo

+Sambo is influenced by judo combined with wrestling techniques, and striking in case of combat sambo.
+Vasili Oshchepkov was one of the first European judo black belts under Kano.
+Oshchepkov went on to contribute his knowledge of judo as one of the three founders of Sambo, which also integrated various international and Soviet bloc wrestling styles and other combative techniques.
+Oshchepkov was executed during the political purges of 1937 and judo was banned for decades until its inclusion in the 1964 Olympics, where sambists won 4 bronze medals.
+In their History of Sambo, Brett Jacques and Scott Anderson wrote that in Russia "judo and SOMBO were considered to be the same thing"—albeit with a different uniform and some differences in the rules.

+Brazilian jiu-jitsu

+An adoption of Kano jiu jitsu (a common name for judo at the time) in Brazil attributed to Mitsuyo Maeda's students, most notably the Gracie family.
+10th Planet Jiu Jitsu and other wrestling-influenced systems without the gi have also become popular.

+Other styles

 Judo also influenced other combat styles such as close-quarters combat (CQC), mixed martial arts (MMA), shoot wrestling and submission wrestling.

 Safety

 Kano's vision for judo was one of a martial way that could be practiced realistically.
 Randori (free practice) was a central part of judo pedagogy and shiai (competition) a crucial test of a judoka's understanding of judo.
 Safety necessitated some basic innovations that shaped judo's development.
 Atemi waza (striking techniques) were entirely limited to kata (prearranged forms) early in judo's history.
 Kansetsu waza (joint manipulation techniques) were limited to techniques that focused on the elbow joint.
 Various throwing techniques that were judged to be too dangerous to practice safely at full force, such as all joint-locking throws from Jujutsu, were also prohibited in shiai.
 To maximise safety in nage waza (throwing techniques), judoka trained in ukemi (break falls) and practiced on tatami (rice straw mats).